 Abstract

-Although generalist predators are ubiquitous and consume pests in agro-ecosystems, their biocontrol efficacy has been debated because the diet choice of generalist predators may vary with prey composition, crop stage, and farm type.
-Quantitative studies on the trophic dynamics of generalist predators are needed to assess their efficacy as biocontrol agents.
+Although generalist predators are ubiquitous in agro-ecosystems, their functional role in pest consumption has been debated because the diet choice of generalist predators may vary with prey composition, crop stage, and farm type.
+Quantitative studies on the trophic dynamics of generalist predators are needed to assess their potential as biocontrol agents.

-To examine the biocontrol efficacy of arthropod generalist predators under field conditions, we surveyed arthropod communities and applied stable isotope analysis to quantify the diet composition of these predators at different crop stages in paired organic and conventional rice farms.
-Specifically, we 1) examined the resource partitioning (trophic niches) of these predators, 2) quantified these predators’ diet composition from potential prey sources (rice herbivores, tourist herbivores, and detritivores), and 3) investigated the effects of farm type (organic/conventional) and crop stage (tillering/flowering/ripening stage) on rice herbivore consumption by the predators.
+To examine the trophic dynamics of arthropod generalist predators under field conditions, we surveyed arthropod communities and applied stable isotope analysis to determine the diet composition of these predators at different crop stages in paired organic and conventional rice farms.
+Specifically, we 1) examined the resource partitioning (trophic niches) of these predators, 2) quantified their diet composition from potential prey sources (rice herbivores, tourist herbivores, and detritivores), and 3) investigated the effects of farm type (organic vs.conventional) and crop stage (tillering/flowering/ripening stage) on rice herbivore (pest) consumption by the predators.

-Our results show that predators in both organic and conventional farms shifted trophic niches and consumed increasing proportions of rice herbivores in their diet over crop stage (from 34-55% at tillering to 90-93% at ripening stage), suggesting an increasing biocontrol efficacy of generalist predators over time regardless of farm type.
-Surprisingly, predators consumed more rice herbivores in conventional than organic farms at tillering and flowering stages, highlighting their underappreciated role as biocontrol agents in conventional farms.
+Our results show that predators in both organic and conventional farms shifted trophic niches and consumed increasing proportions of rice herbivores in their diet over crop stage (from 34-55% at tillering to 90-93% at ripening stage), suggesting an increasing per capita suppression on pests by these predators over time regardless of farm type.
+Surprisingly, predators consumed higher proportions of rice herbivores in conventional than organic farms at tillering and flowering stages, highlighting their underappreciated functional role as potential biocontrol agents in conventional farms.

 Synthesis and applications.
-We demonstrate the high biocontrol efficacy (per capita pest consumption) of arthropod generalist predators in both organic and conventional rice farms.
-Therefore, agricultural management schemes should aim at maintaining an abundance of these predators to preserve their associated ecosystem services.
+We demonstrate high per capita pest consumption by arthropod generalist predators in both organic and conventional rice farms.
+Therefore, agricultural management schemes should aim at maintaining an abundance of these predators in the field to preserve their ecological role and the associated ecosystem services.

 Keywords: biocontrol, rice herbivores, detritivores, diet composition, arthropod community, predator-prey interactions, trophic interactions, generalist predators, rice paddy, organic and conventional farms, crop stage, stable isotope analysis